Exchangeable deep neural networks for set-to-set matching and learning: Experiments

-We examine the set-to-set matching for the fashion set recommendation using the {\it IQON dataset}~\cite{DBLP:journals/corr/abs-1807-03133}.
-IQON (www.iqon.jp) is a user-participating fashion web service sharing outfits for women.
-The IQON dataset consists of recently created, high-quality outfits, including 199,792 items grouped into 88,674 outfits.
+{\bf Dataset.} We examine the set matching task for fashion recommendation, using the {\it IQON dataset}~\cite{DBLP:journals/corr/abs-1807-03133}.
+The dataset consists of recently created, high-quality outfits, including 199,792 items grouped into 88,674 outfits.
 We split these outfits into groups, using 70,997 for training, 8,842 for validation, and 8,835 for testing.

-For training with the IQON dataset, we set the maximum and minimum numbers of items for each outfit as 8 and 4, respectively; if the outfit contains more than 8 items, then we randomly select 8 items from it.
-The outfits contain roughly 5.5 items on average.